 To increase the efficiency of the product multi-channel peristaltic pumps can be used.
 In such pumps one motor drives a pump head with up to 15 channels, each containing a separate tube.
 With that different media can be transferred at the same time or the same medium can be distributed to multiple vessels.
 The number of rollers used in peristaltic pumps has a major effect on fluid handling.
 For higher flow rates only two or three rollers are used.
 The downside of this is that the pulsation is high.
 If a gentle transfer of the medium is required, often more rollers are used to maintain a moderate level of pulsation.

 An important requirement in many medical or analytical processes is to avoid cross-contamination.
 The tubes are the only part in contact with the medium and can be switched out easily after each process cycle.

-Thomas offers pumps with flow rates ranging from smaller than 0.1 ml per minute up to 1,600 ml per minute.
-In special product versions high pressure of up to 10 bar can be handled.
-Since 2019 Thomas includes customizable and high quality peristaltic pumps by the former manufacturer Oina.
-This increases the range and possibilities to provide solutions for demanding applications significantly.
+Thomas offers pumps with flow rates ranging from smaller than 0.1 ml per minute up to 2000 ml per minute.
+In special product versions, high pressure of up to 10 bar can be handled.
+Our wide portfolio provides solutions for even the most demanding liquid handling applications.